hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 ### Exercise

-- Take a moment to create a README for the `chipseq/` folder (hint: use `vim` to create the file).
-Give a short description of the project and brief descriptions of the types of files you will be storing within each of the sub-directories.
+- Create a README for the `chipseq/` folder (hint: use `vim` to create the file).
+Give a short description of the project and as homework add brief descriptions of the types of files you will be storing within each of the sub-directories.

 ***